L1aoXingyu/pytorch-beginner/README.md

 # pytorch-beginner
-Toy project for pytorch beginner with simplest code.
+Toy project for pytorch beginner with the simplest code.

 ## Requirements
 python 3.7